sdwebui-extensions/LanPaint/README.md

 Same as default ComfyUI KSampler - simply replace with LanPaint KSampler nodes.
 The inpainting workflow is the same as the [SetLatentNoiseMask](https://comfyui-wiki.com/zh/comfyui-nodes/latent/inpaint/set-latent-noise-mask) inpainting workflow.

 **Note**
-LanPaint requires binary masks (values of 0 or 1) without opacity or smoothing.
+- LanPaint requires binary masks (values of 0 or 1) without opacity or smoothing.
 To ensure compatibility, set the mask's **opacity and hardness to maximum** in your mask editor.
 During inpainting, any mask with smoothing or gradients will automatically be converted to a binary mask.
+- LanPaint relies heavily on your text prompts to guide inpainting - explicitly describe the content you want generated in the masked area.
+If results show artifacts or mismatched elements, counteract them with targeted negative prompts.

 ### Basic Sampler